 On December 4, 2017 an hour-long oral argument between two former US Solicitor Generals took place in Washington, D.C.
 The case—Gov. Christopher J. Christie, Governor of New Jersey, et al vs. National Collegiate Athletic Association, et al–is centered on the Professional and Amateur Sports Protection Act of 1992 (PASPA), the federal ban on legal sports betting.

-PASPA, also known as the Bradley Act, was enacted in 1992 and prohibits state-sponsored sports betting outside of a handful of approved states.
-Only Nevada is allowed to offer a full menu of sports betting, including the type that generates the most betting interest – single-game, point-spread wagering.
-Delaware has the only other meaningful state-sponsored sports betting market in the nation, an NFL parlay scheme operated by the state lottery that handled $24 million in wagers in 2016.
+PASPA, also known as the Bradley Act, was enacted in 1992 and prohibited state-sponsored sports betting outside of a handful of approved states.
+Only Nevada was allowed to offer a full menu of sports betting, including the type that generates the most betting interest – single-game, point-spread wagering.
+Delaware had the only other meaningful state-sponsored sports betting market in the nation, an NFL parlay scheme operated by the state lottery that handled $24 million in wagers in 2016.

 Interestingly, PASPA allowed states which had operated licensed casino gaming for a period of ten-years prior with a grace period to pass sports betting legislation.
 This caveat was baked in specifically with New Jersey in mind.
 New Jersey didn’t capitalize on the opportunity at the time, only to take up arms against PASPA in 2009.